Earth Defense Force 6 Review (PS5/PC)

 One classic EDF problem is retained, however.
 You’re given a choice of weapons, and new ones are unlocked randomly as you play and collect weapon crates, but they’ve all got variable ranges and effectiveness.
 It’s still absolutely possible to select a new level with the “wrong” weapons, which is to say those without the range to reach some of the game’s flying enemies at all.

 All you can do in that case if you realise this is to exit out of the level, and that can be annoying if you’ve just gone through a pitched and lengthy battle only to realise you’re the last soldier standing and your shotgun won’t reach the very last flying saucer.
 Yes, I’ve been there.
-The tiniest of design tweaks, indicating that a long-range weapon is recommended (even in Japanese!) would go a long way here.
+The tiniest of design tweaks, indicating that a long-range weapon is recommended for a given level would go a long way here.

 STAND STILL SO I CAN BLAST YOU!